Degus make great pets for older children and adults.

 Degus are very clean animals so like to use dust baths for cleaning themselves in.
 You can buy special containers to put the dust in, but you could use a large metal pet food bowl.
 Put the dust bath into their cage for them to use a few times a week, but make sure it is removed after 30 minutes, or they may use it as a toilet!

 They will tend to use one area of the cage for a toilet, so ensure this is cleaned regularly.
 Ensure you have a nest box with hay inside for them to nest in.
 Their cage will need to be cleaned once a week, but clean the toilet area more frequently.
-Keep the cage away from direct sunlight and draughts, and away from loud noises (e.g. TV, stereo).
+Keep the cage away from direct sunlight and draughts, and away from loud noises (e.g. TV, radio).
 They do not like high temperatures, so do not keep them in an overly warm room.

 Give your degus a few days to themselves when you get home before trying to touch them.
 When you approach them, crouch down and speak very softly.
 Let them come to you – perhaps hold a treat in your hand for them to have, and be patient.
 They may not come to you the first time you try this.
 Once they are happy for you to have your hands near them, gently place your hand over their shoulder and slowly lift them, supporting their bottom with your other hand and hold them close to your chest or on your lap.